Annacjac/Beyond-These-Walls/README.md

 4. Play up until the Run or Hide scene.
 You will be unable to continue playing after this.

 Instructions for part 2:
-1. After completing part one, "part 2.html" and run it.
+1. After completing part one, download "part 2.html" and run it.

 Thank you for playing and enjoy!